fxhash/onchfs/doc/docs/concepts/uris.md

 onchfs://6db0ff44176c6f1e9f471dc0c3f15194827d1129af94628a3a753c747f726840
 ```

-Point file object at `6db0ff44176c6f1e9f471dc0c3f15194827d1129af94628a3a753c747f726840` , where the context in which the URI was found defines the blockchain/network (for instance if a smart contract references this address, the resources will be found on the main file object smart contract of the ethereum mainnet)
+Point file object at `6db0ff44176c6f1e9f471dc0c3f15194827d1129af94628a3a753c747f726840` , where the context in which the URI was found defines the blockchain/network (for instance if an ethereum smart contract references this address, the resources will be found on the main file object smart contract of the ethereum mainnet)

 ---